mitralabs/coco/README.md

 5. Install [VS Code](https://code.visualstudio.com).
 It makes most easier, and is needed for the coco firmware.
 (For convenience, add it to path by using the `>shell command` within vs code)

 ### Middleware Setup:
+>Note: You can use this repo in combination with an OpenAI (like) Endpoint as well.
+You don't need to set up Ollama in that case.
+Just make sure to configure the .env file accordingly (see the Readme in the services directory).

 1. Install [Ollama](https://ollama.com)
 2. Download a chat model from [ollama](https://www.ollama.com), make sure that it supports *tool use* or *function calling*.
 We strongly suggest testing different models to find one that best suits your hardware.